krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ```

 Both methods ```matrixMultiplySlow``` and ```matrixMultiplyFaster``` have the same complexity O(n^3).
 So
-why one is faster than the other?
-Well, if you want to understand how exactly CPU intensive algorithm is working
+why is one faster than the other?
+Well, if you want to understand exactly how a CPU intensive algorithm is working
 you need to understand how CPU is working, which is far away from the topic of this post.
 Be aware that if
 you want to optimize such algorithms you will probably need at least one of: